 adv. [f. as prec. + -LY2.]
 In a traditional manner; by, in the way of, or according to tradition.

 1646.
 Sir T. Browne, Pseud.
 Ep., I. viii.
-31. There are many things concerning the nature of simples, traditionally delivered, and to which I beleeve he gave no assent himselfe.
+301. There are many things concerning the nature of simples, traditionally delivered, and to which I beleeve he gave no assent himselfe.
 Ibid., VII. xviii.
-381. If that were true which is traditionally related by Strabo.
+381. Rome might well bee built in a day; if that were true which is traditionally related by Strabo.

 1764.
 Goldsm., Hist.
 Eng. in Lett.
 (1772), I. 211.
 The common law, which was traditionally delivered to them from their ancestors.